Dave2ooo/oebb-monitor/README.md

 | additional_time | Lead time in minutes (default: 0) |
 | update_interval | Updates the data every X second(s) (default: 30) |
 | display_clock | If "true", displays the current time |

  ## 3 Troubleshoot
-If you make any changes to
- * index.html
- * style.css
- * script.js
+ ### Missing departure_station
+ This message appears if you didn't declare the ID of the departure station.
+[Get ÖBB station ID](#22-getting-öbb-station-id) and enter it into the URL of the webpage card.

+ ### Failed to fetch
+ This message appears if the webpage is unable to fetch data from Scotty.

+ Check if the CORS server is running in a terminal.
+It should say **"Running CORS Anywhere on 0.0.0.0:8080"**.

+### Editing files
- you will need to clear your browsers cache so that the webpage card uses the updated files.
+If you make any changes to **index.html, style.css or script.js** you will need to clear your browsers cache so that the webpage card uses the updated files.
  In Google Chrome only this [Add-on](https://chrome.google.com/webstore/detail/clear-site-data/aihgofjefdlhpnmeakpnjjeajofpcbhj) worked for me.